-Following the hearing, the Manager in attendance will decide whether disciplinary action is justified or not.
-Where it is decided that no action is justified the employee will be informed verbally following the hearing and then in writing within 5 working days of the hearing having taken place.
+Following the hearing, the appropriate manager will decide whether disciplinary action is justified or not.
+Where it is decided that no action is justified the employee may be informed verbally following the hearing and then in writing within 5 working days of the hearing having taken place.

-Where it is decided that disciplinary action is justified the Manager who undertook the hearing will consider what form this will take.
+Where it is decided that disciplinary action is justified the appropriate manager who undertook the hearing will consider what form this will take.
 The employee's disciplinary and general record, length of service and actions taken in any previous similar case will all be taken into account.
 The explanations given by the employee at the hearing and whether the intended disciplinary action is reasonable under the circumstances will also be considered.
-This is likely to be done in conjunction with Human Resources to ensure consistency of action across the Commission in similar cases.
-The employee will be informed of the decision in writing within five working days of the hearing.
+The employee will usually be informed of the decision in writing within five working days of the hearing.